 Boundaries are not demands, ultimatums, or punishments.

-Sex addicts often say that their partner gave them an ultimatum when in reality the partner expressed a boundary.
+Unfaithful spouses often say that their partner gave them an ultimatum when in reality the partner expressed a boundary.
 It’s important to understand the difference.
-Below is an example of a boundary set by a partner:
+Below is an example of a boundary set by a betrayed partner:

 My expectation is that you will honor our agreement to be sexually faithful.
 If you have sex with a prostitute again I will leave the relationship.